daacdev/styled-fleet/README.md

 ### `useMode`

-Hook that allows accessing or setting the current theme mode in the context of ThemeProvider.
+Hook that allows accessing or setting the current theme mode in the context of `ThemeProvider`.

 * Does not receive input parameters.
 * Returns a pair of values that can be destructuring into
-  * mode, string containing current mode theme.
+  * `mode`, string containing current mode theme.
-  * setMode, function that allows setting the theme mode, receives as the only parameter a string that represents the theme to be used.
+  * `setMode`, function that allows setting the theme mode, receives as the only parameter a string that represents the theme to be used.

 `Example:`